-This interview with Shaheen Mistri is part of the Asia program’s Women You Should Know in India Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.
+This interview with Shaheen Mistri is part of the Asia program’s Women's Voices From the Indo-Pacific Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.

 Shaheen Mistri is the CEO of Teach For India, an educational nonprofit that runs a two year fellowship program and alumni network to foster educational excellence and leadership in India.
 She is also the founder of the Akanksha Foundation, established in 1989, to work with and educate children from low-income communities.
 She has been an Ashoka Fellow (2001), a Global Leader for Tomorrow at the World Economic Forum (2002), and an Asia Society 21 Leader (2006).
 She holds a Master’s Degree in Education from the University of Manchester, England.
 Since 2008, nearly 3,800 fellows have completed the fellowship in schools across India after undergoing Teach For India's rigorous recruitment & training process.

 Ms. Mistri, who was born in Mumbai and grew up in five different countries, believes committed and motivated leadership is key to providing an excellent, equitable education for each child in India.

 What do audiences in the United States commonly misunderstand about the field of education, pedagogy, and nonprofit work in India?